octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 | `(keyType, valueType) map`     | Map an element of type keyType to an element of type valueType.
 Meant for finite maps | `Map.empty`, `Map.literal [(("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address), (1,2)); (("tz1gjaF81ZRRvdzjobyfVNsAeSC6PScjfQwN" : address), (0,3))]`         |
 | `(keyType, valueType) big_map` | Map an element of type keyType to an element of type valueType.
 Meant for huge maps   | `Big_map.empty`, `Big_map.literal [(("tz1KqTpEZ7Yob7QbPE4Hy4Wo8fHG8LhKxZSx" : address), (1,2)); (("tz1gjaF81ZRRvdzjobyfVNsAeSC6PScjfQwN" : address), (0,3))]` |

-> As you can may have noticed, there is no `float` type.
-Indeed, `float` are not deterministic and depend on the hardware that runs the node.
+> As you may have noticed, there is no `float` type.
+Indeed, `float` is not deterministic and depend on the hardware that runs the node.

 #### Type aliases